 1994 Two Nudes; Two Nudes, projection Ruskin School, Oxford University

-1994 Notation Drawings, collage, photomontange on paper, Warsaw, Poland
+1994 Notation Drawings, photomontange on paper, Warsaw, Poland

 1994 Nude Against the Light, performance, Reichstag, Berlin